 By Amy McDonnell

-Putting money aside for emergencies can be difficult, especially as the cost of living is rising faster than wages 1.
+Putting money aside for emergencies is often difficult, especially as the cost of living is increasing 1.
 But if you’re able to, building an emergency fund is a safety net for a financial crisis such as:

 - losing your job